AdobeDocs/mix-modeler.en/help/privacy/policies.md

 ---
-title: Audit
+title: Policies
-description: Learn how to audit Mix Modeler.
+description: Learn how to access policies from Mix Modeler.
 feature: Administration
 ---